Postdoctoral research position at USC in human medical population genetics

 The successful candidate will have substantial input in the nature and the direction of the ongoing research projects within the lab and will be encouraged to explore projects that broadly fit within the labâs goals of learning about demographic history or natural selection from genetic variation data, or understanding genetic architecture and evolutionary history of complex traits.
 Opportunities are available to analyze large-scale genotyping and next-generation sequencing data in humans from diverse populations.
 Additional information about our lab and research can be found at: http://chianglab.usc.edu.

 The Center for Genetic Epidemiology is closely linked with the Departments of Preventive Medicine, Translational Genomics, and Quantitative Computational Biology.
 The Department of Preventive Medicine is one of the nations leading research programs in epidemiology and biostatistics, with particular expertise in genetics research in diverse populations.
 The Departments of Translational Genomics and Quantitative Computational Biology provide key technological, methodological and statistical supports of genetics research.
-Together, these Departments offer exceptional resources and collaborative opportunities for postdoctoral fellows.Â In particular, we work closely with research groups focusing on genetic epidemiology (e.g. Drs.
-Haiman, Wiemels, and de Smith), statistical genetics (e.g. Drs.
-Mancuso and Conti), and population genetics (e.g. Dr. Edge).
+Together, these Departments offer exceptional resources and collaborative opportunities for postdoctoral fellows.Â In particular, we work closely with research groups focusing on genetic epidemiology, statistical and functional genomics, and population genetics.

-The position is available for 1 year and renewable contingent on successful progress and available funding.
+The position is available for 2 years, renewable annually contingent on successful progress and available funding.
+Extension beyond the 2nd year also possible.
+Remote working is expected initially during COVID, and negotiable afterwards when the condition is safe to return to work.
 Salary will be competitive.
 The University of Southern California offers a competitive benefits package including medical, dental, vision, life insurance, accidental death and dismemberment insurance, and short and long term disability insurance.

 Candidates should have a recent Ph.D. in biology, genetics, computer science, bioinformatics, computational biology, or a related field.
 Proficiency in one or more programming languages (e.g. python, perl, C++, R, etc.) and in Unix-based computing environments is essential.Â Competitive applicants will also have extensive experience in conducting human genetics or population genetics research and analyzing large genetic datasets, and the desire to apply for external fellowship funding.
 Preference will be given to candidates with a strong publication record, evidence of substantial research productivity, and ability to successfully communicate scientific information.